Islamic State claims bombing at Kabul wedding that killed 63

 Messages of shock poured in on Sunday.
 "Such acts are beyond condemnation," the European Union mission to Afghanistan said.
 "An act of extreme depravity," U.S. Ambassador John Bass said.
 A deliberate attack on civilians "can only be described as a cowardly act of terror," U.N. envoy to Afghanistan Tadamichi Yamamoto said.

-The explosion came just ahead of Afghanistan’s 100th Independence Day on Monday.
+The explosion came just ahead of Afghanistan's 100th Independence Day on Monday.
 The city, long familiar with checkpoints and razor wire, has been under heavier security.
-It was not immediately clear if planned events in Kabul would go ahead.
+A planned event in Kabul marking the anniversary was postponed because of the attack, the president's office said.

 The attack also comes at a greatly uncertain time in Afghanistan as the U.S. and the Taliban appear to be within days of a deal on ending the war after several rounds of talks this year.
 Afghanistan's government has been sidelined in those talks as the Taliban refuse to negotiate with what it calls a U.S. puppet.